yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 # Understanding AMSI

 If we want to bypass AMSI, we must first start by understanding how exactly it works.
-Amsi stands for "**Anti-malware Scan Interface**".
-It's main objective is objective is hunt down malicious attempts of loading code into memory.
+AMSI stands for "**Anti-malware Scan Interface**".
+Its main objective is to hunt down malicious attempts of loading code into memory.
 Here's a visual illustration of AMSI under the hood.

 ![](/assets/imgs/havoc-c2/Pasted image 20240219154853.png)

-`amsi.dll` is loaded into any new processes to hook any input in the PowerShell command line or to analyze content for `[System.Reflection.Assembly]::Load()` calls. `amsi.dll` includes multiple functions that are used for analysis of data : **AmsiInitialize**, **AmsiOpenSession,** **AmsiScanbuffer**, etc. When we are talking about bypassing AMSI, we mean that we intend to crash any of the functions mentioned above.
+`amsi.dll` is loaded into any new processes to hook any input in the PowerShell command line or to analyze content for `[System.Reflection.Assembly]::Load()` calls. `amsi.dll` includes multiple functions that are used for analysis of data, for instance: **AmsiInitialize**, **AmsiOpenSession,** **AmsiScanbuffer**, etc. When we are talking about bypassing AMSI, we mean that we intend to crash any of the functions mentioned above.
 If a successful crash can be achieved, AMSI will not be able to function properly.

 Take **AmsiScanBuffer** for example, if any command or code is executed within the process, this function takes the input data and holds it in a specifically allocated buffer in memory.
-Next, the AntiVirus solution that is used in the environment will connect to this buffer and scan its contents.
-If a virus/trojan/malware is identified, execution of the concerned code is not allowed and an alert is generated.
-However, if a successful "patch" is applied on the **AmsiScanBuffer** function, we might be able to prevent it from placing any new data in its buffer.
+From there, the AntiVirus solution that is used in the environment will connect to this buffer and scan its contents.
+If a *virus/trojan/malware* is identified, execution of the concerned code is not allowed and an alert is generated.
+However, if a successful "*patch*" is applied on the **AmsiScanBuffer** function, we might be able to prevent it from placing any new data in its buffer.

 So, upon execution of our code, no data will be put in the buffer thereby, when the Antivirus solution is called to scan the buffer, nothing is scanned and our code is allowed to execute!

-While debugging and understanding `amsi.dll` more in depth is important, it will not be covered in this course.
+While debugging and understanding `amsi.dll` more in depth is important, we will however stop here.
 Reason being, it was covered many times already online.
 If you're interested in knowing how to debug/understand AMSI on a deeper level, please consult the following website.

 https://gustavshen.medium.com/bypass-amsi-on-windows-11-75d231b2cac6
 # Developing custom Havoc C2 modules

 A neat feature that we haven't yet discussed in the course is `Modules`.
 That's right!
 Havoc supports custom modules!
 We can create those modules ourselves and make them do specific actions that we desire.
-In our case, we know that AMSI is preventing us from utilizing C# code in memory, so, we'll create a module that will patch AMSI in our current process.
-As a result of the patching, we will be able to run the desired C# code.
+In our case, we know that *AMSI* is preventing us from utilizing *C#* code in memory, so, we'll create a module that will patch *AMSI* in our current process.
+As a result of the patching, we will be able to run the desired *C#* code.
 Let's take a look at a basic structure of a Havoc module.

 All available modules can be found in `Havoc/client/Modules`.
-We will take a look at an example module that already comes pre-installed with Havoc : `DomainInfo`.
-When we browse to its directory (`Havoc/client/Modules/Domaininfo`), we see 2 files.
+We will take a look at an example module that already comes pre-installed with Havoc: `DomainInfo`.
+When we browse to its directory (`Havoc/client/Modules/Domaininfo`), we see *2* files:

 ```
 ➜  Domaininfo git:(main) ✗ ls